smithmicro/web2py/README.md

 * Enter `password` as the password to view the admin site.

 ## Customizing the Image
 To add Python packages required by your application, create a `Dockerfile` like this.
-Make sure you switch to the `root` user, and then back to the `web2py` user after installing Python packages.
+Make sure you switch to the `root` user, and then back to the `web2py` user after installing your application and any required Python packages.

 ```
 FROM smithmicro/web2py

 USER root

+# Copy my applications to the image
+COPY applications $WEB2PY_ROOT/applications/

+# Install required Python pacakages, remove sample apps and set proper ownership
-RUN pip install fileutils Pillow requests
+RUN pip install fileutils pillow requests \
+ && rm -rf $WEB2PY_ROOT/applications/welcome $WEB2PY_ROOT/applications/examples \
+ && chown -R web2py:web2py $WEB2PY_ROOT

 USER web2py
 ```